mrismanaziz/Reforestation/README.md

-## Why did the tomato blush?
-Because it saw the salad dressing.
+## How do you fix a broken pizza?
+With tomato paste.